fhaer/MikroTik-Router-Traffic-Monitoring/README.md

 # Traffic Monitoring for MikroTik Routers
 Monitors and stores the total amount of traffic on a MikroTik router interface using a web-server with sqlite, php and d3.js

+## MikroTik Script
+A MikroTik router can be configured to send traffic values with a script.

+In System -> Scripts a script needs to be placed to read traffic values from an interface (port) like ether1.
+- create a new script with name "send-traffic" with "read" and "test" policy enabled
+- insert the contents of mikrotik-traffic-send-script.txt
+- change the ether1 to the interface where traffic is to be measured and the url to the location of your php script

+In System -> Scheduler a schedule needs to be created to execute the script
+- Interval (e.g. every 10 minutes): 00:10:00
+- On Event: send-traffic
+- Policies "read" and "test"

+Note that traffic count is restarted on reboot, so that a maximum of 10 minutes (as set in "Interval") of traffic can get lost.

+Tested with MikroTik hAP ac running RouterOS 6.37.

 ## Server-Setup
 HTTP(S) server setup to receive and store traffic values